Probabilistic Contrastive Learning for Domain Adaptation: Related Work

-The second category is to learn discriminative representation using the pseudo-label technique~\cite{li2021cdac,li2021ecacl,zhang2021prototypical,gao2021dsp,li2022class}.
+The second category is to learn discriminative representation using the pseudo-label technique~\cite{li2021ecacl,zhang2021prototypical}.
 Particularly, in domain adaptive semantic segmentation, recent high-performing methods~\cite{zhang2021prototypical,li2022class} commonly use the distillation techniques.
-Although distillation can greatly improve the accuracy, it interrupts the end-to-end training process, making model training very time-consuming.
-In addition, the distillation-based methods still use some special initialization tricks, such as ASOS~\cite{tsai2018learning} model for initialization in the first stage and SimCLRV2~\cite{chen2020big} model for initialization in the distillation stage.
+Although distillation can greatly improve the accuracy, it is time consuming and complex.

 In this paper, we try to fully exploit the potential of contrastive learning for domain adaptation.
 Our method can be well generalized to classification, detection, and segmentation tasks.
 Particularly, in the domain adaptive semantic segmentation, PCL based on the non-distilled BAPA~\cite{liu2021bapa} can surpass CPSL-D~\cite{li2022class} which uses complex distillation techniques as well as special initialization strategies.